Clear Brook Counseling Professionals

 Valerie Stubbs, LMFT, PhD | Ankeny Lead

-My clinical work is deeply trauma-informed and neuroscience-based.
-I use EMDR, which is a structured trauma therapy that helps the brain reprocess past experiences so they stop feeling like they’re still happening right now.
-I also integrate ACT (Acceptance and Commitment Therapy), which helps you build a different relationship with painful thoughts instead of getting hooked by them, and CES/neurofeedback tools that support nervous system regulation for people who feel constantly on edge or overwhelmed.
-For clients working through compulsive or addictive behaviors, especially women, we focus on reducing shame, understanding the function of the behavior, and building regulation skills so you can actually choose instead of react.
-For clients who identify as neurodivergent, including women who identify with autism spectrum traits or sensory processing differences, I work from a strengths-based, non-pathologizing lens.
+My clinical work is trauma-informed and grounded in neuroscience.
+I use EMDR to help the brain reprocess past experiences so they no longer feel immediate or overwhelming.
+I integrate Acceptance and Commitment Therapy to help clients relate differently to difficult thoughts, along with CES, neurofeedback-informed tools, and sensory-based strategies that support regulation for those who feel constantly on edge.
+For individuals working through compulsive or addictive patterns, especially women, treatment focuses on reducing shame, understanding how the behavior has functioned as coping, and building the capacity to choose rather than react.
+For clients who identify as neurodivergent, including those with autism spectrum or sensory processing differences, I work from a strengths-based, non-pathologizing perspective.

-Across treatment, people commonly report fewer panic spikes, fewer overwhelm episodes, better sleep, less compulsive re-checking or ritualizing, and the ability to stay more grounded in situations that used to send them into fight/flight or freeze.
-Survivors of long-term trauma often describe feeling more in their body, more able to say no, and less controlled by fear and shame.
-Couples and families I work with often report calmer communication and less walking on eggshells.
+Across treatment, clients often notice fewer panic spikes, improved sleep, less reactivity, and a greater ability to stay grounded in situations that once triggered fight, flight, or shutdown.
+Survivors of long-term trauma frequently describe feeling more present in their bodies, more able to set limits, and less driven by fear or shame.
+Couples and families report calmer communication and greater emotional safety.

 Contact Information